ivesuo/violentcrimes/README.md

 To address the research question, our objective is to build an inference model that best explains the relationship between the violent crime rate and other covariates based on our existing observations.

-## Methods
+## Tags
-Models: linear regression, ridge regression, additive spline models Model diagnostics: residual plots, transformations, variance inflation factors Model selection and evaluation: evaluated performance using a squared loss function against the test set and measured influence by the difference of a standardized 1 unit increase
+Linear regression, ridge regression, additive spline models, model diagnostics, model selection, model evaluation, interpreting what "level of influence on violent crimes" mean